hexatomium/hexatomium-old.github.io/_posts/2017-02-15-windows10-clipboard-lockscreen.md

 Earlier this year a <A HREF=https://twitter.com/Oddvarmoe>Norwegian MVP</A> made a rather shocking discovery that went mostly under the radar.
 On Windows 10, there is a way to read clipboard contents right from the lock screen, without any form of authentication.
 This would especially be a problem in enterprise environments, where any coworker could easily go through a few PCs at lunch time and harvest potentially juicy information (such as passwords) without leaving any traces.

-The PoC goes as follows:
+The frighteningly simple PoC goes as follows:

     1. Win+L: Lock workstation
     2. Win+ENTER: Start Narrator